Close

 Teen Programs

 Georgina Public Library provides online access to magazines, newspapers, reference books, and downloadable audio and eBooks, free of charge, 24/7.
-Click on the links below to access eResources or browse the latest magazines and newspapers.
 To connect you will need your 14 digit Georgina Public Library card number.
 Don't have a physical library card?
 Get an online card.
-Under the current circumstances, online cards are good for 60 days.
+Online cards are good for 60 days.

 Canada in Context--Canada's history, authors, and First Nations